Funding Opportunities / Scholarships

 A number of graduate awards, scholarships, and bursaries are administered by the Office of the Registrar.
 You can learn more about the graduate student awards AU co-ordinates and administers by referring to the Masters Level Student Awards page.
 For more information about doctoral research funding at AU visit Awards for Doctoral Students page.

-For full program details and to submit an online application, visit: Commonwealth Scholarship and Fellowship Plan (CSFP) – New Zealand.
+For program and application details, visit: Foreign Government Awards Program - Korea.
 Read a testimonial from a former recipient.

 All inquiries regarding this scholarship program should be directed to: email@example.com or 613-237-4820.